-Key Audit Matters H How our audit addressed the key audit matter Fair Value of Investments financial statements.
+Key Audit Matters How our audit addressed the key audit matter Fair Value of Investments Refer to Notes 2, 11, and 14 to the consolidated financial statements.
 The Group invests in various investment securities for which no published prices in active markets are available and have been classified as Level 2 assets within the IFRS fair value hierarchy.
 Valuation techniques for these investments can be subjective in nature and involve various assumptions regarding pricing factors.
 Associated risk management disclosure is complex and dependent on high quality data.
-A specific area of audit focus includes the release of fair release 12 assets where release 12 assets where release 13 and 14 and 15 assets within the IFRS fair value hierarchy.
-We reviewed the reasonableness of the methods and assumptions used in determining the fair value of investment securities.
+A specific area of audit focus includes the valuation of fair value Level 2 assets where valuation techniques are applied in which unobservable inputs are used.
+For Level 2 assets, these techniques include the use of recent arm's length transactions, reference to other instruments that are substantially the same and We reviewed the reasonableness of the methods and assumptions used in determining the fair value of investment securities.
 We considered whether the methodology remains appropriate given current market conditions.
 We independently assessed the fair value of investments by performing independent valuations on the investment portfolio as well as recalculating the unrealized gain (loss) recognized.
 We verified that the required IFRS disclosures have been included in the consolidated financial statements at year end.
-We also reviewed management's assessments of whether there are any indicators of impairment including those securities that are not actively traded.
+We also reviewed management's assessments of whether there are any indicators of impairment including those securities that are not actively traded. discounted cash flow analyses making maximum use of market inputs, such as the market risk free yield curve.